Description:

 Identification:

 MALE: Crown gray, the center of feathers with dark mottling; back and rump gray-brown with dark mottling.
-Wings dark gray-brown, flight feathers with pale edges.
-Tail dusky, with white tips on inner webs of all but central pair of feathers.
-Forehead, lores, eyebrow, face, and underparts yellow, suffused lightly gray-brown on breast and flanks.
-Eye white to yellow.
+Wings are dark gray-brown, with flight feathers with pale edges.
+Tail dusky, with white tips on the inner webs of all but the central pair of feathers.
+The forehead, lores, eyebrows, face, and underparts are yellow, suffused lightly gray-brown on the breast and flanks.
+Eyes are white to yellow.
 Bill, dark brown to black.
-Feet gray-brown to brown.
+Feet are gray-brown to brown.
 No eclipse plumage.
-FEMALE: Similar to male; browner above and breast band heavier.
-IMMATURES: Crown, back, and wings buff-brown; throat pale yellow; breast buff-brown; belly yellow.
-Bill horn.
+The female is similar to the male; browner above and breast band heavier.
+The immature bird’s crown, back, and wings are buff-brown; the throat is pale yellow; the breast is buff-brown; and the belly is yellow.
+Bill is horn shape.

 Nesting:

-Breeds June-December; at other times following sufficient rain.
-Nest a cup about 60 cm in diameter and 40 cm deep; of dry grass, twigs, and rootlets, built-in depression in the ground, sometimes scratched out by the birds; lined with fine rootlets and fine dry grass and often with up to 10 cm wide platform of dried material extending out from the lip of nest; sometimes placed in shelter of a low bush.
+Breeds June–December; at other times following sufficient rain.
+Nest a cup about 60 cm in diameter and 40 cm deep; of dry grass, twigs, and rootlets; built-in depression in the ground, sometimes scratched out by the birds; lined with fine rootlets and fine dry grass; and often with up to a 10 cm wide platform of dried material extending out from the lip of the nest; sometimes placed in the shelter of a low bush.

-Eggs: two-four; white, sometimes with a pink tinge, and spotted olive-brown, red-brown, and pale-gray; oblong-oval, about 20 x 15 mm.
-Incubation by both sexes.
+Eggs: The bird lays two-four white eggs, sometimes with a pink tinge, and spotted olive-brown, red-brown, and pale-gray; oblong-oval, about 20 x 15 mm.
+Incubation by both sexes

 Distribution:

-Gibberbird is locally fairly common on sparsely vegetated stony plains of Lake Eyrebasin and adjoining regions.
-Mainly sedentary, though there are some local movements in the non-breeding season.
+Gibberbird is locally fairly common on the sparsely vegetated stony plains of Lake Eyrebasin and adjoining regions.
+It is mostly sedentary, though there are some local movements in the non-breeding season.
 No races.

 Gibberbird is unique among chats birds.
 It is a beautiful Australian bird, performed during the breeding season, probably by the male.

-Gibberbird is unique among chats birds.
-It is a beautiful Australian bird, performed during the breeding season, probably by the male.
-Photo Credit – Aviscapes
+Gibberbirds are unique among chatterbirds.
+It is a very beautiful Australian bird.
+The breeding is probably done by the male.
+Photo credit: Aviscapes

 1 COMMENT